King's Game The Animation: Main characters

-The antepenultimate survivor of the first King's Game.
+The third-from-last survivor of the first King's Game.
 She was emotionally scarred due to being sexually abused by her father in her youth, resulting in her being quiet and aloof.
 She initially tried to beat the King's Game through independent research, but became open to cooperation once a few survivors remained.
 She revealed that the game originates from a virus that kills via suggestion, and tried to stop the game by deleting the virus from her laptop.
 This turned out to be a trap set by the King, and she was incinerated as punishment.